BeamMP/Docs/docs/en/server/create-a-server.md

 #### 2.2.
 Creating a key

-To create your key click on the green "+" button in the top right.
+To create your key, click on the green "+" button in the top right.

 <figure markdown>
   ![](../../assets/content/keymaster_new_key.png)